Updated on: November 1, 2022

 1Password: Basic Features

 1Password’s desktop app is available for Windows, Mac, Linux, and Chrome OS, and it has mobile apps for Android and iOS.
-Its browser extensions can be added to Chrome, Firefox, Edge, Brave, and Safari.
-And 1Password also has a web vault.
+Its browser extensions can be added to Chrome, Firefox, Edge, Brave, and Safari, and it also has a web vault.

 1Password provides unlimited password storage on multiple devices for a single user with its paid plan for individuals.
 But unlike LastPass, 1Password doesn’t offer a free plan.

-1Password offers a desktop app that contains the user’s password vault, credit cards, notes, and “Identity” (things like address, email, birthday, phone numbers, and more).
+1Password’s desktop app contains your password vault, credit cards, notes, and “Identity” (things like address, email, birthday, phone numbers, and more).
 However, once you set up your information in the desktop app, you’ll mostly be accessing 1Password’s browser extension for daily tasks (unless you make use of 1Password to help you auto-fill your desktop app logins).

 During my tests, 1Password’s browser extension was able to easily identify my saved sites.
-1Password accurately auto-filled logins, credit cards, address information, and even things like vehicle registration information and passport information.
-1Password was pretty good at auto-saving new logins, too, although this functionality didn’t always work as promised.
+1Password accurately auto-filled logins, credit cards, address information, and even things like vehicle registration information and passport information (although RoboForm still provides the most detailed and accurate form-filling of any password manager on the market).

 LastPass: Basic Features

-LastPass offers apps for Windows, Mac, Android, and iOS, as well as extensions for Chrome, Firefox, Edge, Opera, and Safari.
-LastPass also provides a very convenient online dashboard.
+LastPass offers apps for Windows, Mac, Android, and iOS, as well as extensions for Chrome, Firefox, Edge, Opera, and Windows Explorer.
+It also provides a very convenient online dashboard.

 LastPass Free provides unlimited password storage, but unfortunately you have to pick whether you want to sync your passwords across mobile devices or desktop devices — but not both.
 Upgrading to LastPass Premium unlocks data sync across all devices, as well as some other features I’ll discuss in the “Extra Features” section of this comparison.

 1Password and LastPass both provide seamless auto-saving, auto-filling, and password generation with easy-to-use web vaults, browser extensions, and mobile apps.
-But LastPass is slightly better at auto-saving and auto-filling logins, and it also provides a pretty feature-rich free plan.
+But 1Password’s desktop apps and password generator are just a little bit better than LastPass’s.

 1Password vs. LastPass: Extra Features